ubffm/deromanize/README.rst

    1 רש

 Oops!
 Turns out none of these are right.
-I forgot that, every now and then, the *o* sound in Hebrew can be represented with א (as it is in *rosh*, but I don't want that to be the first (or even second) choice in most cases.
+I forgot that, every now and then, the *o* sound in Hebrew can be represented with א, as it is in *rosh*.
+However, I don't want that to be the first (or even second) choice in most cases.
 I have this replacement defined in the group ``infrequent``, so lets add it:

 .. code:: python